8:30 AM Welcome

 Moderator: Hillary Sale

-5:30P Fireside Chat with Senator Mazie Hirono (0.50 MCLE)
+5:30 PM Fireside Chat with Senator Mazie Hirono (0.50 MCLE)

 Moderator: Michele Connors/Julie Mar-Spinola

-6:00P Cocktail Reception
+6:00 PM Cocktail Reception

-7:00P – 10:00P Hosted After Parties
+7:00 PM – 10:00 PM Hosted After Parties

 FRIDAY, SEPTEMBER 16, 2016

-8:45 A New Initiatives/Committees, ChIPs NextGen and How to Get More Involved in ChIPs.
 One of the most effective ways to build relationships is to collaborate on matters and causes of common interest.
 You won’t want to miss this critical session that will provide a brief overview of current initiatives underway, how you can get more involved, new committees, chapters and subgroups in formation, and bringing a chapter to your region.

 Speakers: Emily Hostage, Sarita Venkat

 Drawing upon her 32 years at Fortune magazine, where she has interviewed hundreds of CEOs and other global leaders, Pattie Sellers shares her insights on effective storytelling.
 How do you craft your story most effectively — and communicate it – to build your career and drive growth and press appeal?

 Moderator: Kathi Vidal

 With the balance between privacy and security more tenuous than ever, there are no easy answers.
 Law enforcement’s response to the need to protect national security has included issuing subpoenas for data, designating security requirements, and potential legislation.
 Companies that don’t comply face heavy penalties but also among other things potential loss of market share, loss of customer confidence and class action lawsuits.
 These industry leaders discuss the critical issues in the tension between privacy and security and the importance of striking the right balance.
 (1.0 MCLE)

 Speakers: Nuala O’Connor, Erika Brown Lee, Erin Egan, Noreen Krall